Invalid video data retrieved.

 The Maryland nursing home, assisted living facility, or group home has failed to live up to the standard of care you expected.
 Your loved one has suffered from abuse, neglect or medical negligence and was hurt, or worse, killed.

 You are angry and confused at the home or faculty that you entrusted your loved one with.
 You are also blaming yourself for making the wrong decision.
 Don’t blame yourself!
 Contact the Law Office of Thomas E. Pyles, P.A. and hire a skilled Waldorf nursing home abuse lawyer.
-Our main office locations are in Waldorf, Laurel and Leornardtown
+Our main office locations are in Waldorf, Laurel and Leornardtown.

 Nursing home care worker involved in nursing home abuse aggressively grabbing senior woman's arm